AhmedAminIV/KodeKloud_Terraform/Level 1/32-delete-iam-role/description.md

 # Task: Delete an IAM Role using Terraform

+Delete the IAM role named iamrole_yousuf using Terraform.
+Make sure to keep the provisioning code, as we might need to provision this instance again later.

 This folder contains Terraform code to **Delete an IAM Role using Terraform**.

 ## Files